Yousef-010/Movies-Library/README.md

 ## Project Features
 <!-- What are the features included in you app -->
 - you can open your favorit cato
 - you will get the latest movies based on your spicification
 - you can search for a movie
 - you can search for a provider names and ids
 - you can search for a genrs
+- you can add your info to the database
+- you can get the info from the database